Loading...

 Kalopanagiotis

-The main pole of attraction for the village's visitors is the Monastery of Agios Ioannis Lampadistis (Saint John the Illuminator).
-Situated opposite the village, the monastery is a complex of three churches: the church of Saint Ioannis Lampadistis, Saint Irakleidios and a smaller Latin chapel.
-While the exact founding period of the monastery is unknown, it is estimated that the origin of Saint Irakleidios chapel dates back to the 11th century and Saint Ioannis' church later on, in the 12th Century.
-The final construction, that we can see today, is the result of many restorations and additions made during the passage of years.
-The complex is recognised by UNESCO as a World Heritage Site, along with other nine churches of Troodos area, providing an overview of unique wall paintings from the early 13th and 15th Centuries.
+The Monastery of Agios Ioannis Lampadistis ("Saint John the Illuminator") serves as a significant draw for visitors.
+Located opposite the village, the monastery complex comprises three churches: the church of Saint Ioannis Lampadistis, Saint Irakleidios, and a smaller Latin chapel.
+While the precise founding period of the monastery remains uncertain, Saint Irakleidios chapel is estimated to date back to the 11th century, with Saint Ioannis' church added later, in the 12th century.
+The current structure reflects numerous restorations and additions carried out over the centuries.
+Recognized as a UNESCO World Heritage Site, along with nine other Troodos area churches, the complex showcases unique wall paintings from the early 13th and 15th centuries.

 Other locations